redimp/otterwiki-documentation/home.md

 ### Demo

-- Want to try it our yourself?
+- Want to try it out yourself?
 Please check out the [Demo](http://demo.otterwiki.com).
 - Looking for [[Examples|examples]] how to use An Otter Wiki?
 You came to the right place.
 Various examples on how to use this wiki can be found [[here|examples]].

 ### Installation